smwoodman/aerdGlider/README.md

-# aerdGlider
+# amlrGlider
-Process AERD glider data
+R package for converting AMLR glider data to format required by NGDAC